palasthotel/wp-components/README.md

 # WP Components

-This composer library provides php class helpers for typical wordpress extensions.
+This composer library provides php class helpers for typical WordPress extensions.

 - abstract Plugin class as plugin starting point
-- Component class for plugin component classes
 - Extend term with meta values

-## Usage
+## Get started

 Add the following to your composer.json